ASU's Gammage Auditorium has a surprising link to the proposed Baghdad Opera House.

-It all began with two men: a master architect and a university president leading a small school toward becoming a major university.
-Gammage Auditorium resulted from the collaboration--becoming a symbol for ASU and Tempe, and emerging as representation of Wright's enduring late-career ideas and influence.
+It all began with two men.
+One, a master architect.
+The other, a university president leading a small school toward becoming a major university.
+Gammage Auditorium resulted from that collaboration--becoming a symbol for ASU and Tempe and emerging as a representation of Wright's enduring late-career ideas and influence.
 Frank Lloyd Wright is arguably the greatest (or at least most influential) American architect.
-His influence is visible everywhere in the United States.
-Not just evident in his artistic master creations such as Taliesin or Falling Water, Wright's influence extends to the ranch-style homes so common across American suburbs, and the landscapes of the midwestern and western United States, especially in Phoenix and the southwest.
+His impact is visible everywhere in the United States.
+Not just evident in his artistic master creations such as Taliesin or Falling Water, Wright's influence extends to the ranch-style homes ubiquitous across American suburbs and the midwestern and western United States landscapes, especially in Phoenix and the southwest.

-Wright's work was endlessly inventive; including the plan he developed or the Arizona State Capitol--the Oasis--in the 1950s, which in part influenced the development of Gammage Auditorium.
-As Arizona considered what to do with its state capitol building, it commissioned a number of designs including several notable modernist designs that would have resulted in a high-rise office tower at the heart of the capitol grounds.
-Asked what he thought about the proposals in 1957, Wright reportedly stated, "Why Comment?
+Wright's work was endlessly inventive, including the plan he developed for the Arizona State Capitol--the Oasis--in the 1950s, which influenced the development of Gammage Auditorium.
+As Arizona considered what to do with its state capitol building, it commissioned a number of designs, including several notable modernist designs that would have resulted in a high-rise office tower at the heart of the capitol grounds.
+Asked what he thought about the proposals in 1957, Wright reportedly stated, "Why comment?
 (The building proposal) is its own comment on Arizona."
-As he drew his response in a plan, he reportedly said that "To build an already dated New York monstrosity to stand up to present Arizona to posterity seems to me a crime."
-The debate and Wright's proposed capitol complex for Papago Park--which was sent to local newspapers--caught the eye of Grady Gammage, who approached him with the idea of designing a signature auditorium space.
+As he drew his response in a plan, he reportedly said, "To build an already dated New York monstrosity to stand up to present Arizona to posterity seems to me a crime."
+The debate and Wright's proposed capitol complex for Papago Park--which was sent to local newspapers--caught the eye of Grady Gammage.
+He approached him with the idea of designing a signature auditorium space.

-Grady Gammage, who had been President at ASU since 1933, had been shepherding the University from a small teacher's college into a major university.
-Joseph Siry in his article writes that his work had occurred methodically over two decades, with a singular goal of building a school that was:
+Grady Gammage, President at ASU since 1933, had been shepherding the University from a small teacher's college into a major university.
+Joseph Siry, in his article, writes that Gammage's work had occurred methodically over two decades, with a singular goal of building a school that was:

 "...worthy counterpart to his own alma mater, the older University of Arizona in Tuscon.
 Underlying his effort was a local consensus that Phoenix had to develop an institution that provided engineering and other graduate education in order to encourage major manufacturers to relocate in what then became promoted as the Valley of the Sun".

 When his term started, ASU was still called The Arizona State Teachers College at Tempe.
-As he expanded the university’s curriculum, he also expanded its profile and identity.
-In 1958, after a hotly contested state-wide election, for example, voters approved the proposal that Gammage put forth to change the name to Arizona State University.
-As part of his broader plan for the University's physical plant, Gammage embarked on a post-war building campaign that drew assistance from state and federal sources and that contributed to the reshaping of both the campus and of Tempe itself.
-Included in his plan was an auditorium that was meant to draw people from all over the central Arizona region and that would be located along Apache Boulevard--then the central route into and out of the Phoenix area where the federal highway system converged and brought traffic to/from the East through Mesa and into Tempe, before curving and crossing the Salt River at the Mill Avenue Bridge.
+As he expanded the University's curriculum, he also grew its profile and identity.
+In 1958, after a hotly contested state-wide election, for example, voters approved Gammage's proposal to change the name to Arizona State University.
+As part of his broader plan for the University's physical plant, Gammage embarked on a post-war building campaign that drew assistance from state and federal sources and contributed to reshaping not just the campus, but Tempe itself.
+His plan included an auditorium to attract people from all over the central Arizona region.
+It would be located along Apache Boulevard, the major route into and out of the Phoenix area.
+It was where the federal highway system converged and brought traffic to and from the East through Mesa and into Tempe before curving and crossing the Salt River at the Mill Avenue Bridge.
 For Gammage, a signature building so prominently sited would serve as a capstone on decades of expansion.
-It was the spring of 1957 after Gammage had read an article about Wrights Arizona Capitol building in the Phoenix Gazette that Grady reached out to Wright to ask about designing the auditorium
+In the spring of 1957, after Gammage had read an article about Wright's Arizona Capitol building in the Phoenix Gazette, Grady reached out to Wright to ask about designing the Auditorium.

-Wright seized the opportunity to bring his failed plan for a revolutionary Baghdad Opera House to fruition--from Baghdad and the Arabian Desert to Arizona's Sonoran Desert.
-Part of a broader effort by mid-century architects to reimagine the post-war national capitols, the Baghdad Project also reflected Wright's interest in the geometric form of circle and arc, as well as an intense desire to build projects that reflects, at least to some degree, their local environments.
-The original drawings for the Baghdad Opera House did just that, reflecting its proposed location on an island located in the Tigris River that bisected the city.
-Eventually, Wright's proposals had been rejected, but he returned to those plans as he thought about an auditorium for another desert capital.
-Wright to use a significant portion of the designs for the Opera house on the Auditorium, and even just a cursory examination of the planned facade of the Opera house with the sweeping arches and upper level balcony, alongside the Gammage Auditorium show the substantial similarities.
-Further evidence of the connection between the Baghdad Opera House and Gammage Memorial Auditorium comes from Kay Gammage who "remembered that when her husband drove out to Taliesin West to see Wright about building an auditorium at ASU, Wright ‘shuffled around and got out some things he had for other place and [the Baghdad Opera House] was one of them."
-Gradually, Baghdad Opera House would evolve into the plans for Gammage Auditorium.
+Wright seized the opportunity to bring his failed plan for a revolutionary Baghdad Opera House to fruition--from Baghdad and the Arabian Desert to Arizona's Sonora Desert.
+Part of a broader effort by mid-century architects to reimagine the post-war national capitols, the Baghdad Project also reflected Wright's interest in the geometric form of circle and arc, as well as an intense desire to build projects that reflect their local environments.
+The original drawings for the Baghdad Opera House did just that, reflecting its proposed location on an island in the Tigris River that bisected the city.
+Wright's proposals had been rejected, but he returned to those plans as he thought about an auditorium for another desert capital.
+Wright used a significant portion of the designs for the Opera house on the Auditorium.
+Even the most cursory examination of the planned facade of the Opera house, with its sweeping arches and upper-level balcony, compared to the Gammage Auditorium, shows substantial similarities.
+Further evidence of the connection between the Baghdad Opera House and Gammage Memorial Auditorium comes from Kay Gammage, who "remembered that when her husband drove out to Taliesin West to see Wright about building an auditorium at ASU, Wright shuffled around and got out some things he had for other place and [the Baghdad Opera House] was one of them."
+Gradually, the Baghdad Opera House would evolve into the plans for Gammage Auditorium.

-The Auditorium would also become a symbol of the community of Tempe and the central region of Arizona.
-Eventually, for example, the City of Tempe would include an image of the Auditorium on its seal.
+The Auditorium would also become a symbol of Tempe's community and Arizona's central region.
+Eventually, the City of Tempe would include an image of the Auditorium on its seal.
 The Auditorium also became "the main facility for the performing arts in the Phoenix area, which then held half the state's population and three-fourths of its building as the cultural center for the entire Southwest."
-Slowly but surely the building became a regional symbol and became everything that Frank Lloyd Wright hoped the rejected Arizona State Capitol building never was.
-Even today, it remains an important symbol of the University; even if its import has diminished by continued campus expansion, a re-centering of the campus back toward its older center around Old Main, and the shifting transportation infrastructure away from the old federal highway system that traversed Apache Boulevard toward the Interstate Highway System.
+Slowly but surely, the building became a regional symbol.
+It became everything that Frank Lloyd Wright hoped the rejected Arizona State Capitol building never was.
+Even today, it remains an important symbol of the University.edited 10/13/2022: jls